 After having years of experience, PHP developers here have realized that the performance of the language itself isn’t what makes a program run faster or slower but it is the way any code is written and architecture that determines how well it will perform.

-PHP works wonders when it comes to fixing problems.
-Now whenever you develop a web application, you are bound to encounter numerous problems.
+PHP works wonders when it comes to error handling.
+Now whenever you develop a web application, you are bound to encounter numerous problems or bugs.
 The question is how do you fix or overcome these issues that pop up while delivering the project on time.

-When fixing up the issue, if you are using PHP you may find it clears up and refreshes to help professionals to start things over.
+When fixing up the issue, if you are using the PHP web application framework you may find it clears up and refreshes to help professionals to start things over.
 Also, an issue with one request will never interfere with another.
-Which also means working simultaneously with others is possible.
+This also means working simultaneously with others is possible.

-With ASP.NET, you might get ease knowing where the issue arises from and how to get rid of it but for that, you require to seek a little help from the PHP community.
+With ASP.NET, you might get ease knowing where the issue arises from and how to get rid of it but for that, you require to seek a little help from the vast community.

-Both ASP.NET and PHP development have its benefits.
+Both ASP.NET and PHP development have their benefits and some limitations.
 What you have to do as a company is to address them from a different perspective.
 Also, make sure that all the requirements are divided into business and technology aspects.